Highly available SQLite cluster with embedded NATS JetStream.

 }

-5.2 Multiple commands (one transaction)
+5.2 Multiple commands in one transaction

 curl -d '[